 Preschool vs. Pre-Kindergarten

-The words Preschool and Pre-Kindergarten to some seem to be words that can be interchanged because they are both considered “schooling before kindergarten”.
+The words Preschool and Pre-Kindergarten may seem to be interchangeable because they are both considered “schooling before kindergarten”.
 As true as that sounds, these two classrooms and learning environments couldn’t be more different.

-Okay, so depending on their age will determine which classroom they are in…..but is the curriculum and what they are learning really all that different?
+Okay, so their age will determine which classroom they are in, but is the curriculum and what they are learning really all that different?

-Preschool is the perfect opportunity for children to interact and learn social skills with other 3-4 year olds, begin their academic journey by building their foundation skills in math, reading, and phonics, and gain independence while transitioning from a little kid to a big kid!
+Preschool is the perfect opportunity for children to interact and learn social skills with other 3-4-year-olds as they begin their academic journey together.
+Foundational skills will be built in math, reading, and phonics, and they’ll gain independence while transitioning from a little kid to a big kid!

 Will enrolling my child in a Preschool and/or Pre-Kindergarten program really benefit them before entering Kindergarten?

-As a Pre-Kindergarten teacher I highly recommend that children be enrolled in a Preschool and/or Pre-Kindergarten classroom before entering Kindergarten.
+As Pre-Kindergarten teachers ourselves, we highly recommend that children get enrolled in a Preschool and/or Pre-Kindergarten classroom before entering Kindergarten.

 Sources: “8 Differences Between Preschool and PreK” a YouTube video uploaded by Patel Vidhu